Honor Code

 1.6 The following groups and officers are responsible for the promotion and enforcement of this Honor Code:

-1.6.4 The Honor Council Chair (HCC) is the elected chair of the HC, HCRB and HCEC.
+1.6.2 The Honor Council Chair (HCC) is the elected chair of the Honor Council.

-1.6.5 The Honor Council Vice Chair is the elected to assist the HCC.
+1.6.3 The Honor Council Vice Chair (HCVC) is the elected to assist the HCC.

-1.7 The Faculty Advisor to the Honor Council is the appointed non-voting faculty representative for the HC and HCRB.
+1.7 The Faculty Advisor to the Honor Council is the appointed non-voting faculty representative for the Honor Council..

 2.1 The Honor Council is elected by the students of Luther College.

-2.1.1 The Honor Council shall be made up of twelve students, normally five members from the Senior Class, four members from the Junior Class, three members from the Sophomore Class.
+2.1.1 The Honor Council shall ideally be made up of ten students, with at least two students from each the sophomore, junior and Senior Class.

 2.1.2 The First-year Class, the Sophomore Class, and the Junior Class shall each elect members to the Council (as needed) at their respective class elections held during the spring semester, to take office the following fall.